 The Fund's lending limit to any one borrower is twenty-five percent (25%) of The Fund's net assets without donor restrictions at the time of the loan's approval, or approximately \$8,769,000 as of December 31, 2021.
 The lending limit is an aggregate amount and includes all debt to a borrowing entity of The Fund, including funded and unfunded loans.
 Standard guidelines for the lending limit may be modified by the Board from time to time, which means that this limit may be increased.
 The greater the amount lent by The Fund to a single borrower, the greater the risk that member contributions alone will not be sufficient to repay the loan.
-Furthermore, the greater the amount lent by The Fund to a single borrower, the greater the pressure on The Fund's net reserves in the event of a default by such borrower.
+Furthermore, the greater the amount lent by The Fund to a single borrower, the greater the amount lent by The Fund to a single borrower.
 As of December 31, 2021, the two largest single borrowers represented, respectively, 8.5% and 5.4% of total loans receivable, not including loan loss allowance, and 23.2% and 14.8% of The Fund's net assets without donor restrictions.
 No other borrower comprises more than 3.6% of The Fund's total loans receivable.